koranke/object-verifier/README.md

 specify a FieldsToCheck object, all fields will be checked.
 If you do not specify any VerificationRules, all fields will be checked for exact matches.

-One other configuration element is the @Transient annotation.
-If you are working with a class that includes additional methods besides the standard getters and setters, and any of those additional methods start with "get", the method must be annotated with @Transient to prevent it from being included in comparisons.

 ## Use Cases: